 Adding Fresh Beans or Peas to Rice

-Adding freshly shelled beans or peas to Korean rice is a great way to add flavor and nutrition to the dish.
+Adding freshly shelled beans or peas to Korean rice is a great way to add flavor to the dish.

 To do this, when the water reaches to boil, add the beans or peas (use 1/4 amount of rice), and lower the heat to a simmer.
 Cover and cook for 10 minutes.
 After the resting period is over, fluff the rice to incorporate the beans or peas into the rice.